AxelUser/blog/content/posts/004-deconstructors/index.md

 - "deconstructors"
 - "tuples"
 - "operation-result"
-title: "Benefits of deconstuctors for custom types"
+title: "Benefits of deconstructors for custom types"
 preview: "How and when to use deconstruction syntax-sugar for your custom types in C#"
 draft: false
 ---